amcginlay/eks-demos/doc/07-build-cluster/README.md

 Behind the scenes, the call to `eksctl create iamidentitymapping` updated the `aws-auth` configmap which acts as a bridge between **authentication** (AWS IAM) and **authorization** (Kubernetes RBAC).
 This configmap resides in the `kube-system` namespace.
 Everyone, except the cluster creator, is initally unauthorized to interact with the cluster until an appropriate entry is added to `aws-auth`.
-You can view the configmap at any time using the following.
+You can view the configmap from any authorized client device at any time using the following.
 ```bash
 kubectl -n kube-system get configmap aws-auth -o yaml | kubectl neat
 ```